 Given that school systems are not able to adequately address reading disabilities, parents often turn to one of the aggressively marketed tutoring center chains or a local tutor to treat their reading disabled children.
 Tutoring typically involves instructional methods that are similar to those used in general education, as opposed to methods that help children with language processing differences.
 Relatively few clinicians are trained in the therapeutic methods designed to address language-based reading and spelling disorders and these research-backed services tend to cost more than tutoring services.
 But low-income families cannot afford to pay for private therapy for their children.

-DSF provides dyslexia evaluation and treatment services for children from low-income families.
+DSF provides dyslexia treatment services for children from low-income families.
 These children need the opportunity to read, and DSF can help fund it.

 If you are a concerned parent that believes your child may have dyslexia, this free online dyslexia test can help indicate the risk level.